r-parvulescu/r-parvulescu.github.io/_pages/about.md

 About Me
 ======

 I'm a PhD candidate in the Department of Sociology at Cornell University, USA.
 I study gender in the workplace, occupational mobility, legal professions, and the philosophy of science.
-The methods that I use are automated data collection and processing of public archives, in-depth interviews with legal professionals and politicians, agent-based social simulation models, and (for philosophy) synthesis based on close comparison of central texts.
+The methods that I use are automated data collection and processing of public archives, in-depth interviews with legal professionals and politicians, agent-based social simulation models, and synthesis based on close comparison of central texts (for philosophy).

 Research Agenda
 ======